rohnoan/backend-traversy/notes.md

 async await

 synchronous-
-    u dont wan wait until its done (one after other) asynchronous-
+    u wan wait until its done (one after other) asynchronous-
     u want it to work parallely